Wojsławice Arboretum: History

 The arboretum was founded around 1811 when the owners of the Wojsławice village - von Prittwitz and von Aulock families started planting the first trees of non-European origin (mostly North American).
 The current design of the arboretum was created by Fritz von Oheimb in 1880 (commemorated by the Fritz Pond in the Arboretum), a Silesian landlord and a keen plant lover.
 He became an owner of 150 ha (370 acre) property in Wojsławice, with a romantic park created in 1821 by von Aulock family.
 Alongside his wife – Bertha von Oheimb - he began remodeling of the park, constantly acquiring new plant species.
 Since the beginning of twentieth century, rhododendron plants became his main specialization.
-In 1920 collection consisted of about 300 varieties.
-In 1890 Fritz donated them to the Botanical Garden in Wrocław.
-Fritz von Oheimb died on 11 October 1928 at the age of 78.
+In 1920, collection consisted of about 300 varieties.
+In 1890, Fritz donated them to the Botanical Garden in Wrocław.
+Fritz von Oheimb died on 11 October 1928, aged 78.
 He was buried within the grounds of the park.
-Until 1946 his passion was continued by his son – German geologist and botanist - Arno von Oheimb.
+Until 1946, his passion was continued by his son – German geologist and botanist - Arno von Oheimb.

-In year 1906 as a recognition of Fritz's work, German rhododendron breeder Traugott Jacob Rudolf Seidel has named one of this late-blooming Rhododendron catawbiense hybrids ‘Von Oheimb Woislowitz’.
+In 1906, as a recognition of Fritz's work, German rhododendron breeder Traugott Jacob Rudolf Seidel has named one of this late-blooming Rhododendron catawbiense hybrids ‘Von Oheimb Woislowitz’.

-In 1983 park became a historical site and since 1988 it is a branch of University of Wrocław.
+In 1983, the park became a historical site and since 1988 it is a branch of University of Wrocław.

-In 2005 a new 54 ha (99 acre) grounds became attached as a new part of the park.
+In 2005, a new 54 ha (99 acre) grounds became attached as a new part of the park.